-This curriculum is generally two years in duration and does not lead to a degree; however, if a student desires, the BA/BS degree in biology may be earned, and application dates for admission to pharmacy school would follow accordingly.
-Considerable competition exists for placement in pharmacy programs so students must maintain high academic standards (e.g. GPA) to be admitted.
-Requirements for pharmacy school vary from one institution to another; therefore, students should communicate with the schools of their choice for specific details regarding requirements before scheduling their Faulkner classes.
-As examples, the pre-pharmacy curriculum requirements for application to Samford University's McWhorter School of Pharmacy and Auburn University's Harrison School of Pharmacy are listed below.
-The courses offered at Faulkner University that satisfy these requirements are given in parentheses.
+This curriculum is generally two years in duration and does not lead to a degree however, if a student desires, the BA/BS degree in biology may be earned and application dates for admission to pharmacy school would follow accordingly.
+Considerable competition exists for placement in pharmacy programs so students much maintain high academic standards (e.g. GPA) to be admitted.
+Requirements for pharmacy school vary from one institution to another therefore students should communicate with the schools of their choice for specific details regarding requirements before scheduling their Faulkner classes.
+Students must check with the schools of their choice to determine the entrance requirements and the average scores of those admitted to get the best picture of their goals for achievement as students here.
+Please note that many of our Pre-pharmacy students, after spending their first two years here, decide to complete a full four year degree here with us.
+They often choose the Pre-med/pre-dental track and graduate with a B.S. in Biology (see above).
+If this is a possibility for you please contact your advisor at your earliest convenience for advice concerning the best choice for you and completion of your degree plan.